adilbekm/personal_budget/readme.txt

-1. Create a new directory and initialize for version control by running 'git init' command while inside the directory.
+-- Create a new directory and initialize for version control by running 'git init' command while inside the directory.

-2. Make sure your Vagrant box is congigured to listen on needed port (8000) Check file VagrantFile for network configuration of your Vagrant box.
+-- Make sure your Vagrant box is congigured to listen on needed port (8000) Check file VagrantFile for network configuration of your Vagrant box.

+-- Install a flask extension called 'flask-login' if it is not yet installed.
+   To check whether installed, run 'pip freeze'.
+To install, run 'pip install flask-login' (many need to put 'sudo' in front of command).

-3. Create your database in psql: run 'CREATE DATABASE dbname;' command You do not need to create tables yet.
+-- Create your database in psql: run 'CREATE DATABASE dbname;' command You do not need to create tables yet.

-4. Create the database_setup.py file and run it, which will create all tables defined in the file.
+-- Create the database_setup.py file and run it, which will create all tables defined in the file.
 You may check those in psql.

-5. Create the webserver.py file where you define function main() to be run when the file is opened by python interpreter.
+-- Create the webserver.py file where you define function main() to be run when the file is opened by python interpreter.